f-o-a-m/purescript-kitty-monitor/README.md

 ## What

 This app displays the latest [crypto kitties](https://www.cryptokitties.co/) that have been sold.
-You can view the contract information [on ethersca](https://etherscan.io/address/0x06012c8cf97bead5deae237070f9587f8e7a266d).
+You can view the contract information on [etherscan](https://etherscan.io/address/0x06012c8cf97bead5deae237070f9587f8e7a266d).

 ![screenshot](https://github.com/f-o-a-m/purescript-kitty-monitor/blob/master/screenshot.png)